Top five vacuum cleaners for 2020

 Best cordless vacuum cleaner

-For all our top cordless vacuum picks, including the best cheaper options and the best cordless Dyson, see our full round-up of the top 5 best cordless vacuum cleaners.
+For our top cordless vacuum picks, including the best cheap cordless vacuums and the best cordless Dyson, see our full round-up of the top five best cordless vacuum cleaners.

 Sick of hefting a heavy vacuum up and down the stairs?
-Vacuum cleaners weigh around 7kg on average, but they can weigh as much as 11kg, or as little as 2.5kg.
-Even a 7kg vacuum cleaner can feel heavy to carry up and down the stairs, so it's worth considering lighter options if you find this a struggle.
+Vacuum cleaners can weigh anything from 2.5kg to 11kg, though the average is around 7kg.
+Even this can feel heavy to carry up and down the stairs, so it's worth considering lighter options if you find this a struggle.

 Here's our top pick if you want a light vacuum cleaner: